CubeEngine/docs/modules/roles/commands/roles/role/priority.md

 roles role prio, manrole priority, manrole prio

 #### Example ####
-**/prio Member in world** shows the priority of the role Member in world
+**/roles role prio Member in world** shows the priority of the role Member in world

 #### Permissions ####
 ***cubeengine.roles.command.roles.role.prio*** allows using the command